 I first acquired a hot air fryer for the sheer weeknight convenience of it, though now I also greatly appreciate the health benefits — it’s made weight management just that much easier.
 It also needed to pass the “good food” test, so that it didn’t languish while delivery food was ordered instead on a busy and stressful mid-week night.

 Well, the air fryers have passed the test.
 With their help, a weeknight meal that is fast and tempting is ready in no time at all.
-Some fries and coated fish or chops in the air fryer, and some veg done up quickly in my Nutricook “pressure cooker for dummies“, and dinner is ready in about 40 minutes with only 10 minutes of actual work from me: I get to relax with a craft beer or a nice glass of wine catching up on email while the appliances in the kitchen do all the work for me.
+Some fries and coated fish or chops in the air fryer, and some veg done up quickly in a pressure cooker for dummies, such as a Nutricook or an InstantPot, and dinner is ready in about 40 minutes with only 10 minutes of actual work from me: I get to relax with a craft beer or a nice glass of wine catching up on email while the appliances in the kitchen do all the work for me.

 My goal with hotairfrying.com is to share all the pros, cons, gotchas, tips and tricks with you that I come across.
 You should let me know what I haven’t covered that you think I should.